 - factory farm dairy products

 - hydrogenated oils derived from vegetable, cottonseed, soybean, and canola sources

 Diabetes Friendly Foods

-The following diabetes friendly foods can help you lose weight while preventing or reversing type 2 diabetes:
+The following friendly foods can help you lose weight while you aim to prevent type 2:

 - fiber rich foods